Employment Tribunal Pricing

 The Costs of an Employment Tribunal will vary depending upon the complexity of the claim, and we will explain the likely steps in your case and keep you regularly updated on the issue of costs.
-The prices on this page show prices exclude VAT and including VAT.
+For straightforward cases we may agree to charge a fixed fee.
+However, in most cases it is difficult to estimate when a case may be concluded.
+We endeavour to provide estimates based on hourly rates.
+The prices on this page show prices exclude VAT and including VAT (the current prevailing rate of VAT is 20%, but it is subject to change, and we will endeavour to provide any updates).

-Additional factors could make a case more complicated and result in increased costs, below a list, but not an exhaustive list, of some of these factors.
+Additional factors could make a case more complicated and result in increased costs, below is a list, but not an exhaustive list, of some of these factors:

 • If it is necessary to make or defend applications to amend claims or to provide further information about an existing claim